mllrjo/jmCapFrontend/README.md

 * Nodejs
 * JavaScript
 * CSS3
+No need for such an App before January 21, 2025.
 HYPER-MINIMALISTIC, as you can already see.
 "Primitivist," perhaps; or even "brutalist."

-THANKS FOR ILLUSTRATING FOR ME THIS MORNING HOW TO DO A PROPER README.
+THANKS FOR ILLUSTRATING FOR ME THIS MORNING HOW TO WRITE A PROPER README.

 AS ALWAYS, I ALREADY LEARNED MANY GREAT FORMATTING (AND OTHER) IDEAS FROM Y'ALL THIS MORNING.
 I HOPE YOU WILL ALL SHARE WITH US THE LINK TO YOUR CAPSTONE PROJECT GITHUB.